Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes

 \section{Learning to Switch Across Multiple Teams of Agents}

 In this section, rather than finding a sequence of switching policies for a single team of agents, we aim to find multiple sequences of switching policies across several independent teams operating in similar environments.
-We will analyze our algorithm in scenarios where it can maintain shared confidence bounds for the environments'{} transition probabilities across these independent teams.
-For instance, when the learning algorithm is deployed in centralized settings, it is possible to collect data across independent teams to maintain shared confidence intervals on the common parameters (i.e., the environment's transition probabilities in our problem setting).
+We will analyze our algorithm in scenarios where it can maintain shared confidence bounds for the transition probabilities of the environments across these independent teams.
+For instance, when the learning algorithm is deployed in centralized settings, it is possible to collect data across independent teams to maintain shared confidence intervals on the common parameters (i.e., the environment'{}s transition probabilities in our problem setting).
+This setting fits a variety of real applications, more prominently, think of a car manufacturer continuously collecting driving data from million of human drivers wishing to learn different switching policies for each driver to implement a personalized semi-autonomous driving system.
 Similarly as in the previous section, we look at the problem from the perspective of episodic learning and proceed as follows.

 Given $N$ independent teams of agents $\{\Dcal_i\}_{i=1}^{N}$, we consider $K$ independent subsequent episodes of length $L$ per team and denote the aggregate length of all of these episodes as $T = KL$.
 For each team of agents $\Dcal_i$, every episode corresponds to a rea\-li\-za\-tion of a finite horizon 2-layer Markov decision process with state spaces $\Scal \times \Acal$ and $\Scal \times \Dcal_i$, set of actions $\Dcal_i$, true agent policies $P^{*}_{\Dcal_i}$, true environment transition probability $P^{*}$, and immediate costs $C_{\Dcal_i}$ and $C_e$.
 Here, note that all the teams operate in a similar environment, \ie, $P^{*}$ is shared across teams, and, without loss of generality, they share the same costs.
 Then, our goal is to find the switching policies $\pi_i^{k}$ with desirable properties in terms of total regret $R(T, N)$, which is given by: